 Zao wouldn't be able to deliver such outstanding outdoor adventure experiences and instruction without outstanding staff and volunteers.
 Our non-profit society is lead by a volunteer board of directors.
 The program director reports to the board and supervises all administrative and field operations, and leads the team of professional and apprentice guides to achieve Zao's vision.
 All of our staff guides are certified with the Association of Canadian Mountain guides, and are required to have significant ministry experience.
 All staff undergo background screening including regular criminal records checks.

 We're a small team of people doing big things in the backcountry on Vancouver Island.
 If you are considering joining us, please get in touch!
-We are currently looking for a 2017 summer guide intern.
 Check out our Join the Team page.

 To see who else Zao is affiliated with, please see our affiliations page.